Easah Suliman

+Suliman is a product of the Aston Villa Academy.
+Suliman has played on loan at English Football League sides Cheltenham Town and Grimsby Town as well as Eredivisie side FC Emmen.
+After moving to Primeira Liga club Vitória S.C. in 2020, Suliman had loan spells at Nacional and Vilafranquense until moving to Azerbaijan Premier League club Sumgayit in 2023.

-Suliman has represented England at youth level and is the first player of Asian heritage to captain an England football side, having done so at Under-16, Under-17 and Under-19 levels.
+Suliman represented England at youth level and is the first player of Asian heritage to captain an England football side, having done so at Under-16, Under-17 and Under-19 levels.
 Suliman played every game at centre back in the England Under-19s victorious UEFA European Under-19 Championship campaign in July 2017, scoring the opening goal in England's 2–1 final victory over Portugal.
-Suliman has played on loan at English Football League sides Cheltenham Town and Grimsby Town as well as Eredivisie side FC Emmen.
+He is also seen as one of the best centre backs to play for Pakistan for which he made his senior international debut.

 Club career

 Aston Villa

+Easah hails from Hall Green area of Birmingham, and started in the Aston Villa academy at 8 years old.

+In January 2015, after reported interest from Bundesliga champions Bayern Munich and Premier League giants Liverpool, Easah secured his future with Aston Villa, signing a two year professional contract.

-Having joined the Aston Villa academy at a young age, Suliman was called up to train with the first-team squad by Rémi Garde during the 2015–16 season, and was named as a substitute for a match in the League Cup against Notts County on 25 August 2015.
+Suliman was called up to train with the first-team squad by Rémi Garde during the 2015–16 season, and was named as a substitute for a match in the League Cup against Notts County on 25 August 2015.
 Suliman made his first team debut under manager Steve Bruce, featuring as a late substitute in a 4–1 League Cup victory over Wigan Athletic on 22 August 2017.

-Cheltenham Town loan
+Cheltenham Town (loan)

 On 4 August 2016, Suliman joined Cheltenham Town on loan until 2 January 2017.
 He made his Cheltenham debut on 6 August 2016 in a 1–1 home draw against Leyton Orient.
 Three days later he played the full 90 minutes in a 1–0 League Cup win against League One side Charlton Athletic.

-Grimsby Town loan
+Grimsby Town (loan)

 On 31 January 2018, Suliman joined League Two side Grimsby Town until the end of the 2017–18 season.
 He made his league debut in a 1–1 draw with Port Vale on 10 March 2018.

-FC Emmen loan
+FC Emmen (loan)

 On 17 August 2018, Suliman joined Dutch Eredivisie side FC Emmen on a season-long loan deal.

 On 28 December 2018, Suliman was recalled from his loan spell at Emmen due to him playing only 9 minutes in his 4-month spell there.
 The Villa staff and Emmen manager came to an agreement that the loan was 'no longer useful'.